Gokuk/Hello-world/README.md

 Hi there.

   I am gokul.
-I like to build, analyze, solve issues, bugs.
+I like to build, analyze, solve issues, identify bugs & fix.